Do not Disturb (DND) allows marketers to configure idle hours during which end users should not receive trigger notifications.

 - Send messages at a gap of x mins: Using this option, you can set the time gap between delivery of 2 Push notifications.
 Eg. If you set the gap of 5 mins, the second Push notification will be delivered 5 mins after the first one.

-- To configure Emails DND settings go to Emails settings page or browse on MoEngage Dashboard -> Settings (sidebar) -> Channel Emails -> FC & DND.
+- To configure Emails DND settings, navigate to MoEngage Dashboard -> Settings (sidebar) -> Channel Emails -> FC & DND.
 Follow the same steps outlined above for Push.

-- To configure SMS DND settings go to SMS settings page or browse on MoEngage Dashboard -> Settings (sidebar) -> Channel SMS & Connector -> FC & DND.
+- To configure SMS DND settings, navigate to MoEngage Dashboard -> Settings (sidebar) -> Channel SMS & Connector -> FC & DND.
 Follow the same steps outlined above for Push.

 DND for Push sent via Flows